 The Supplicant sends message 4 to the Authenticator.
 Note that when the 4-way handshake is first used, message 4 is sent in the clear.

 On reception of message 4, tThe Authenticator verifies that silently discards message 4 if the Key Replay Counter field value is one that it used on this 4-way handshake and is strictly larger than that in any other EAPOL-Key frame that has the Request bit in the Key Information field set to 0 and that has been received during this session; if it is not, it silently discards the message not equal to that in message 3. <insert para break>

+OR: The Authenticator silently discards message 4 if the Key Replay Counter field does not correspond to a message 3 for which it has not already received a message 4 with the same Key Replay Counter field.

+OR: On reception of message 4, tThe Authenticator verifies that silently discards message 4 if the 4-way handshake has already completed or if the Key Replay Counter field does not correspond to a message 3 value is one that it used on this 4-way handshake and is strictly larger than that in any other EAPOL-Key frame that has the Request bit in the Key Information field set to 0 and that has been received during this session; if it is not, it silently discards the message. <insert para break>

 Otherwise:, t<delete the “a)” and line break>

 The Authenticator checksverifies the message 4 MIC or AEAD decryption operation result.
 If the calculated MIC does not match the MIC that the Supplicant included in the EAPOL-Key frame or the AEAD decryption operation returns failure, the Authenticator silently discards message 4.